 - What to do if you breakdown in Europe

 What is European breakdown cover?

 If you are planning on driving in Europe, be it for recreation or business, it is important to get European breakdown cover.
-Standard breakdown cover does not extend to trips abroad, so additional insurance will need to be taken out.
+Standard breakdown cover does not extend to trips abroad, unlike car insurance with European cover.